Lessons for those entering the workplace as a fresh grad

 Have fun!

 It is a new environment, a very different set-up compared to being in university.
 Work hard, do your best, but don’t be afraid to be yourself, and treat everyone – even the CEO – as just another human being.
+Create space for informal interactions with colleagues to build relationships beyond work tasks.
+These connections contribute significantly to workplace satisfaction and effective collaboration.
 That is the only way to have a sustainable career.

 Comments